DemocracyClub/design-system/src-site/components/utilities.md

 `ds-h1`, `ds-h2`, `ds-h3`, `ds-h4`, `ds-h5`, `ds-h6`
     </td>
     <td>
 Match the size of arbitrary text to a heading level.
-Only use where a heading is not appropriate.
+Only use where a heading element is not appropriate.
     </td>
     <td class="ds-scope">
       <span class="ds-h1">A</span>